 Moving on to its parts……..

-The Basics of a Compressor in Garageband: Threshold, Ratio, Attack Time, Release Time, and Gain
+The Basics of the Garageband Compressor: Threshold, Ratio, Attack, and Gain

 Compressors typically have the same parameters: Ratio, Attack Time, Release Time, Threshold, and Gain, although Garageband’s stock compressor has only four, omitting ‘Release Time.’